bharath969/Walmart_Sales_Analysis/README.md

 <br>9.Which day of the week has the best avg ratings?
 <br>10.Which day of the week has the best average ratings per branch?

+# Power Bi Anlaysis:
+<br>Plotted the following in Power Bi
+<br>1.Total revenue
+<br>2.Total Revenue by month
+<br>3.Total revenue by branch
+<br>4.Total money spent by customers grouped by their gender
+<br>5.For production line,plotted total revenue,quantity of products sold,production cost and gross margin
+<br>6.Total cost of production of each branch
+<br>7.Gross margin of each branch
+<br>8.Average rating of each branch
+<br>9.Prefered payment method

 # Conclusions:
+<br> 1.There is a massive dip in the sales of February month.This is due to fall in the sales of these product lines(Sports and travel,Home and lifestyle
+Health and beauty).We need to investigate why?
-<br> 1.Need to increase the no of payments methods
+<br> 2.Need to increase the no of payments methods
-<br> 2.There is a neglible difference between the amount spent by members and normal persons.(We should give memembership cards and points for every purchase etc ).
+<br> 3.There is a neglible difference between the amount spent by members and normal persons.(We should give membership cards and points for every purchase etc.
-<br> 3.More purchases are done in the evening which is pretty normal but less purchases in the morning(Need to work on this)
+<br> 4.More purchases are done in the evening which is pretty normal but less purchases in the morning(Need to work on this).
-<br> 4.Focus on the city('Yangon') which is doing well and implement its best practices in the other cities.
-<br> 5.Do a sepearate analysis on product and customer for better improvement in the sales
+<br> 5.We have only 6 product lines.if possible, we need to diversify.